 This was the first attempted launch of the giant N1 booster as part of early test operations in the Soviet piloted lunar landing program.
-N1 development began in 1962 after two years of initial R&D on heavy booster designs.
+N1 development began in 1962 after two years of initial research and development on heavy booster designs.
 Although the first launch had been originally planned for 1965, a major redesign of the booster in 1964 and financial and organizational difficulties delayed the launch by four years.

-Investigators believed that booster failed when a pipe for measuring fuel pressure broke at T+23.3 seconds, setting in motion a sequence of events that led to a huge fire at T+54.5 seconds in the tail of the first stage.
-The fire short-circuited the control system and shut down all the engines at approximately T+70 seconds.
+Investigators believed that the booster failed when a pipe for measuring fuel pressure broke at T+23.3 seconds, setting in motion a sequence of events that led to a huge fire at T+54.5 seconds in the tail of the first stage.
+The fire short-circuited the control system and shut down all the engines at T+70 seconds.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.